 - Youngstown

-You may also choose to earn your Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential once you’ve passed the national exam.
-Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Ohio, but may help add credibility to your resume.
-You may apply through ASHA with proof of completion of a graduate program and clinical fellowship as well as passing scores on the national examination.
+Once you’ve completed your clinical experience, you may also choose to earn your Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential.
+Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Ohio but may help add credibility to your resume.
+You must apply directly through ASHA for the CCC-SLP.

 Step 4.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist